E-commerce

 Best practices

-• Fixed rhythm: weekly for trends, daily during peak periods.
+• Fixed cadence: weekly for trends, daily during peak periods.

 • Compare comparable periods: same length, same seasonal context.